MCHF & WHC HALL OF FAME INDUCTEE 2015

 Bob was born in Glendive, Montana, Dawson County, May 6, 1931, the fifth of six children to Peter Jens Haugland and Alma (Anderson) Haugland.
 Peter immigrated from Norway and Alma from Sweden.
 The family lived between Glendive and Wibaux, and Bob and his siblings went to school at Haugland School.

 Yet, rodeo continued to be a big part of Bob’s life.
 He served as roping chute director at the Three Forks rodeo for several years, he was instrumental in starting the Montana Junior Rodeo Association as well as running some of those rodeos and keeping the association going for several years.
-Bob served 25 years as District #4 High School Rodeo director, and 10 years as a State and National High School Rodeo Association director.
-He always told me he just loved helping the kids out.
+Bob served 25 years as District #4 High School Rodeo director and 10 years as a State and National High School Rodeo Association director.
+He always told me he loved helping the kids out.

-Bob was very proud of being selected as the Outstanding Beef Producer of the Gallatin Valley Beef Producers in 1989 and the Senior Farmer Rancher of the year in Gallatin County in 2004.
+Bob was very proud of being selected as the Outstanding Beef Producer of the Gallatin Valley Beef Producers in 1989 and the Senior Farmer Rancher of the Year in Gallatin County in 2004.
 One of his last community projects was establishing the Pass Creek Community Center just before his passing.
-He donated endless hours of time getting a land donation for the Center site, helping with building design, and all other aspects of developing the Center.
-The Community Center has provided a nice gathering place for many activities and folks all over the Gallatin County.
+He donated endless hours getting a land donation for the Center site, helping with building design, and all other aspects of developing the Center.
+The Community Center has provided a nice gathering place for many activities and for folks all over the Gallatin County.
 Bob loved helping his neighbors out especially during cattle work, usually taking one of the kids or grandkids along to lend a hand.

 Bob passed away on December 31, 2004, in Bozeman Deaconess Hospital after spending a long day helping gather a neighbor’s cattle out of the hills.
 Very appropriately, he was buried at Morgan Cemetery, in the Pass Creek area, which overlooks the ranch and the Gallatin Valley.
-At the burial service his horse was tied to a tree all saddled for Bob's trip to heaven.
+At the burial service, his horse was tied to a tree all saddled for Bob's trip to heaven.

-Source: Bob Haugland Family Memories
+Bob Haugland Family Memories.